playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ```

 You may need to reconfigure the pool to use HikariCP.
-For example, if you want to configure maximum number of connections for HikariCP, it would be as follows.
+For example, if you want to configure the maximum number of connections for HikariCP, it would be as follows.

 ```
 play.db.prototype.hikaricp.maximumPoolSize = 15